SIBLING RIVALRY PRESS

 At its core, the Bridges Series honors poetry as an act of connection: a reaching toward another person, another truth, another way of surviving.
 These chapbooks recognize poetry’s capacity not only to link one life to another, but also—sometimes—to help carry a reader into their next day.

 Our curator for 2026 is Kay Ulanday Barrett.
-Kay (they/them) is a poet, essayist, cultural strategist, and A+ napper.
-Kay is a 2024 Disabled Futures fellow awarded by The Ford Foundation, Mellon Foundation, and United States Artists.
-They are the winner of the 2022 Foundation for Contemporary Arts Cy Twombly Award for Poetry, a winner of the 2022 Next Book Residency with Tin House, a James Baldwin Fellowship at MacDowell, and residencies at Baldwin for the Arts and Millay Arts awarded by Lambda Literary.
-Their second book, More Than Organs (Sibling Rivalry Press, 2020) received a 2021 Stonewall Honor Book Award by the American Library Association and is a 2021 Lambda Literary Award Finalist.
-They have featured at The United Nations, The Lincoln Center, The Hemispheric Institute, The Whitney, The MoMA, Symphony Space, The Ford Foundation, Brooklyn Museum, Princeton, Columbia, Yale, Manchester PRIDE, Sesame Street, & more.
-Their contributions are found in The New York Times, Poetry, Colorlines, Literary Hub, The Advocate, Poetry Unbound, Split This Rock, Al Jazeera, NYLON, Vogue, The Rumpus, The Lily, and elsewhere.
+Kay (they/them) iis a poet, essayist, cultural strategist, and A+ napper.
+Barrett is a 2024 Disabled Futures fellow awarded by The Ford Foundation, Mellon Foundation, and United States Artists.
+They are the winner of the 2022 Foundation for Contemporary Arts Cy Twombly Award for Poetry, a winner of the 2022 Next Book Residency with Tin House, a James Baldwin Fellowship at MacDowell, residencies at Baldwin for the Arts, and Millay Arts awarded by Lambda Literary.
+Their second book, More Than Organs (Sibling Rivalry Press, 2020) rreceived a 2021 Stonewall Honor Book Award by the American Library Association and was a Lambda Literary Award Finalist.
+They have featured at The United Nations, Lincoln Center, Hemispheric Institute, The Whitney, MoMA, Symphony Space, The Ford Foundation, Brooklyn Museum, Princeton, Columbia, Yale, Manchester PRIDE, Sesame Street, & more.
 For more info: kaybarrett.net & @Brownroundboi on social media.

 BRIDGES SERIES #1: